Centiment-io/tech-crowdfire/nodeStyleGuide/node-style-guide.md

 ### Using let
   - Try to use `let` instead of `var`. let allows you to declare variables that are limited in scope to the block, statement, or expression on which it is used.
-This is unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope.
+This is unlike the var keyword, which defines a variable globally, or locally to an entire function regardless of block scope. let is allowed in ECMAScript 6. and node version 4.2.1.
+In node let should be used in strict mode

 ### Errors